-NOTE: If a properties file that overrides the default value exists, the logging message will contain a warning to indicate that it has been set in the properties file.
-This is because an out of date properties file can interfere with correct communications with the database server without any obvious cause.
+Note that if there is a properties file that overrides the default value, it will be noted in the logging and will contain a warning to alert the user of the fact that they have set it in the properties file.
+Leaving an out of date properties file around can interfere with correct communications with the database server with no clear reason.